n8cotoa/save_princess/README.md

 -m-
 p--
 ```
-* The terminal will out put the moves to save the princess
+* The terminal will output the moves to save the princess

 * Go to project directory
-* Movie into lib directory
 * To run 'Bot saves princess - 2, execute:
 ```
-ruby save_princess_two.rb
+ruby play_save_princess_two.rb
 ```
 * Input the grid size, row and column position of the bot, and the grid in the following format (place the princess in any spot you like):
 ```